F1 Grand Prix Cruises: An Ultimate Guide

 • Laps: 58

-Monaco may be the world’s second smallest country, but it is definitely the world’s most extravagant.
-Located on the sunny French Riviera, Monaco is famous for its dazzling harbour, elegant Belle Époque casino, lavish restaurants and its royal monarchy.
+Monaco may be the world’s second-smallest country, but it is definitely the world’s most extravagant.
+Located on the sunny French Riviera, Monaco is famous for its dazzling harbour, elegant Belle Époque casino, lavish restaurants, and royal monarchy.

 Monaco F1 track - Image courtesy of Motorsport Images